 Management tests the deferred sales commission asset for recoverability quarterly.
 Significant assumptions utilized to estimate the company's future average assets under management and undiscounted future cash flows from back-end load shares include expected future market levels and redemption rates.
 Market assumptions are selected using a long-term view of expected average market returns based on historical returns of broad market indices.
 As of March 31, 2008, management used average market return assumptions of 5% for fixed income and 8% for equity to estimate annual market returns.
 Higher actual average market returns would increase undiscounted future cash flows, while lower actual average market returns would decrease undiscounted future cash flows.
 Future redemption rate assumptions, determined by reference to actual redemption experience over the five-year, three-year, one-year and current periods ended March 31, 2008, and calculated as a percentage of the company's average assets under management represented by back-end load shares, ranged from 20% to 24% for U.S. fund shares and 23% to 30% for non-U.S. fund shares.
-An increase in the actual rate of redemptions would decrease undiscounted future cash flows, while a decrease in the actual rate of redemptions would increase undiscounted future cash flows.
-These assumptions are reviewed and updated quarterly.
-Estimates of undiscounted future cash flows and the remaining life of the deferred sales commission asset are made from these assumptions and the aggregate undiscounted future cash flows are compared to the recorded value of the deferred sales commission asset.
-As of March 31, 2008, management determined that the deferred sales commission asset was not impaired.
-If management determines in the future that the deferred sales commission asset is not recoverable, an impairment condition would exist and a loss would be measured as the amount by which the recorded amount of the asset exceeds its estimated fair value.
-Estimated fair value is determined usi
+An increase in the actual rate of redemptions are reviewed and updated quarterly.
+Estimates of undiscounted future cash flows and the remaining life of the deferred sales commission asset.
+As of March 31, 2008, management determined that the deferred sales commission asset is not recoverable, an impairment condition would exist and a loss would be measured as the amount by which the recorded amount of the asset estimate of future cash flows discounted for walle exist and a loss would be measured as the amount by which the recorded amount of the asset exceeds its estimated fair value.
+Estimated fair value is determined using management's best estimate of future cash flows discounted to a present value amount.
+Any impairment could reduce materially the recorded amount of the deferred sales commission asset is not recoreable and update fair value.